Kreyu/data-table-bundle/docs/src/reference/types/column/icon.md

 ;
 ```

-You can provide a callable that will receive a column value as an argument:
+You can provide a closure that will receive a column value as an argument:

 ```php
 use Kreyu\Bundle\DataTableBundle\Column\Type\IconColumnType;